aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/optional/autoscaling.md

 2. Cluster Autoscaler deployed in the management cluster to autoscale a remote workload cluster
 3. Cluster Autoscaler deployed in the workload cluster to autoscale the workload cluster itself

-To use deployment topologies (1) and (2), follow the deployment instructions [here](../../../../tasks/packages/cluster-autoscaler/#install).
+If your cluster architecture supports management clusters with resources to run additional workloads, you may want to consider using deployment topologies (1) and (2).
+Instructions for using this topology can be found [here](../../../../tasks/packages/cluster-autoscaler/#install-cluster-autoscaler-in-management-cluster).

-If your deployment topology runs small management clusters though, you may want to follow deployment topology (3) and deploy the cluster autoscaler to a [workload cluster](../../../../tasks/packages/cluster-autoscaler/#installing-cluster-autoscaler-on-workload-cluster).
+If your deployment topology runs small management clusters though, you may want to follow deployment topology (3) and deploy the cluster autoscaler to run in a [workload cluster](../../../../tasks/packages/cluster-autoscaler/#install-cluster-autoscaler-in-workload-cluster).